YunZhixi98/pyTube/README.md

 ## Trace config

 Tracing APIs accept an optional `config` argument.
-By default, PyNeuTube uses the built-in tracer config in `pyneutube.tracers.pyNeuTube.config`.
+By default, PyTube uses the built-in tracer config in `pyneutube.tracers.pyNeuTube.config`.
 To override it, pass a Python module path that exposes `Defaults` and optionally `Optimization` with the same attribute names as the built-in config:

 ```python
 result = trace_file(